Evil Mad Scientist Laboratories Evil Mad Scientist Laboratories

 Chip close up

-Closer up, we can see the RFID chip, which is held under a blob of clear potting compound-- an epoxy that did not dissolve in the acetone.
+Closer up, we can see the RFID chip, which is held under a blob of clear potting compound– an epoxy that did not dissolve in the acetone.
 It is attached to the circuit board with a pair of wire bonds.

 Colorful 2

 The chip itself is really quite unusual.
-It's actually fabbed as an RF device with a huge number of turns of wire-- possibly as a planar RF transformer.
+It’s actually fabbed as an RF device with a huge number of turns of wire– possibly as a planar RF transformer.
 Viewed with the light from some angles, you can really start to make out the structure of the chip.
 (Alternate view here.)

-Thin!
-One interesting thing is that the circuit board is incredibly thin-- approximately 1/4 the thickness of standard 1/16" circuit boards, which happens to be pretty close to the thickness of a standard credit card.
-It's flexible and fairly translucent.
+It’s flexible and fairly translucent.
 You do need to be a little bit careful because ceramic capacitors (like the ones on this board) have a tendency to break if you bend the board that they are soldered to.

 Of course, we can now give our RFID element any kind of a case mod that we see fit.
 One thing that would be easy to do is just to embed it in the side of a wallet.
 You could also embed it in any one of the millions of things that have become USB thumb drives in the last few years.